Information for Students Graduating through the College of Professional and Continuing Education

+Congratulations!
+You will soon receive your degree from Clark University!
 Although most of your work is completed, there are a few significant details to which you need to attend before graduation in May.
-Please read carefully and note important dates, times, locations, procedures, attire requirements, and guest considerations for Commencement 2014.
+Please read carefully and note important dates, times, locations, procedures, attire requirements, and guest considerations for Commencement 2015.

 Please review your student account prior to April 1 to see if you have any holds and/or a balance due.
-All holds and balances must be cleared before you can be cleared for graduation.
-You may contact your student account counselor with questions.
-If your last name begins with:
+All holds and balances must be eliminated before you can be cleared for graduation.
+Contact your student account counselor, before April 1, with questions.

-All students who received federally funded or Clark institutional loans to finance their educations must complete an online exit interview.
-The exit interviews are mandatory, and diplomas of any students who do not complete an online exit interview may be withheld.
+All students who received federal or Clark institutional loans to finance their education must complete an online exit interview.
+These are mandatory, and diplomas of any students who do not complete online exit interviews may be withheld.
 You will be notified in March about the exit interview process.

 Caps and Gowns

-Caps and gowns for all graduating students may be picked up on:
+Caps and gowns for all graduating seniors may be picked up in Atwood Hall on:

-You will be fitted when you pick up your souvenir caps, gowns, tassels and hoods and you will have been billed in advance for your outfit, which is yours to keep.
+You will be required to show identification and will be fitted when you pick up your caps, gowns, tassels, and hoods.
+You will have been billed in advance for your regalia, which is yours to keep.